jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

   - Bulk (5 to 12 hours)
 - Use cases for: for Backups and Archiving

+> Amazon S3 Glacier (S3 Glacier), is a storage service optimized for infrequently used data, or "cold data.
+Data at rest stored in S3 Glacier is automatically server-side encrypted using 256-bit Advanced Encryption Standard (AES-256) with keys maintained by AWS.

 **Amazon Glacier Deep Archive**

 - Store data for years in AWS.